-Popular among landscape and studio photographers, remote cable release always nice to have around in a pinch.
-For casual shooting you can always use your phone to trigger your camera, or now the X-A3 has some nice built in countdown timer tech that allows the camera to trigger when it sees a smile or when people walk into the frame.
+Popular among landscape and studio photographers, a remote cable release is always nice to have around in a pinch.
+For casual shooting, you can always use your phone to trigger your camera, or now the X-A3 has some nice built-in countdown timer tech that allows the camera to trigger when it sees a smile or when people walk into the frame.
 Pretty cool.

 RR-90 Remote Camera Release – Amazon

 UV Protection Filters

 Since this camera comes with a pretty nice kit lens I’ll list some of the filters I’ve been using for the XC 16-50mm lens.

 First of all the lens takes Ø58 filters.

 These are some of the highest quality.
 The Nano Coatings really allow the filter to stay clean.

 B+W 58mm UV XS-Pro Multi-Resistant Nano Coating (010M) – Amazon

 B+W 58mm UV XS-Pro Multi-Resistant Nano Coating (007M) – Amazon

 I use Tiffen a lot on various lenses, especially my old Canon lenses.
 They get the job done and protect your lens from getting dirty or banged up.